multiversx/mx-chain-keys-monitor-go/README.md

 # MultiversX keys monitor

-This tool allows the monitoring of BLS keys that can participate into the consensus, regardless the shard they are currently operating.
+This tool allows the monitoring of BLS keys that can participate into the consensus, regardless of the shard they are currently operating in.
 This is done by continuously polling the `/validator/statistics` API endpoint route.
 It can monitor one or more networks so one instance of this tool is enough for all keys used on mainnet/testnet or devnet networks.
 The monitored BLS keys will be defined as lists.
-Also, there is the possibility to define just an owner address that staked the BLS keys and the application will automatically fetch the registered BLS keys on that identity.
+Also, there is the possibility to define just an owner address that staked the BLS keys and the application will automatically fetch the registered BLS keys for that identity.

 ## Feature list
 - [x] Keys monitor